sayalimukundpatil-0111/LPG-Gas-Detection-Arduino/README.md

    When gas leakage is detected:
    - The LED turns ON as a visual warning
    - The buzzer is activated as an audible alert
+   - The servo motor starts rotating for prevention of further gas flow

 7. **Continuous Monitoring**
    The system runs in a continuous loop, ensuring real-time monitoring of gas levels at all times.